audreychin3/audreychin3/README.md

 - 👋 Hi, I’m @audreychin3
 - 👀 I’m interested in Front-end Web development.
 - 🌱 I’m currently learning FreeCodeCamp.org
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 👍 Learning to do coding & programming is good.

 <!---
 audreychin3/audreychin3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.